openstack-archive/bareon-allocator/doc/source/architecture.rst

     \end{cases}

 To satisfy last equality, spaces have to be equal in size.
-If it's required to have one space twice smaller than other one, it can be done by setting the weight variable.
+If it's required to have one space twice smaller than the other one, it can be done by setting the weight variable.

 .. code-block:: yaml